A broad network in Geneva and recognized institutional support.

 A network of experts to inform young people

-The international institutions present in Switzerland, and more specifically in Geneva, cover many fields and the decisions taken here have a direct impact on our daily lives.
+The international institutions in Switzerland, and more specifically in Geneva, cover many fields and the decisions taken here have a direct impact on our daily lives.
 The Eduki Foundation relies on the expertise of these specialists to organize meetings between young people and international institutions: debates, conferences, interviews, press briefings, etc.

 The Eduki Foundation is at the disposal of International Organizations, NGOs and diplomatic missions, to invite young people to participate in events or activities and to let them know about their work.

-The Eduki Foundation wishes to thank the Loterie Romande for its support in the realization of this website and the Gelbert Foundation for its support to our competition on the Sustainable Development Goals (SDGs) since 2015.
+The Eduki Foundation wishes to thank the Loterie Romande for its support in the realization of this website and the Gelbert Foundation for its support of our competition on the Sustainable Development Goals (SDGs) since 2015.